What is a low-fiber diet?

-It doesn't happen very often, but if you have certain medical problems, you may be asked to reduce the amount of fiber in your diet in order to rest your bowels (or intestines).
-A low fiber diet reduces the amount of undigested food moving through your bowel, so that your body makes a smaller amount of stool.
-A low-fiber diet may be suggested if you have diarrhea, cramping, trouble digesting food, or after some types of surgery.
+If you have certain medical problems, you may be asked to reduce the amount of fiber in your diet to rest your bowels (or intestines).
+A low-fiber diet reduces the amount of undigested food moving through your bowels, so that your body makes a smaller amount of stool.
+A low-fiber diet may be suggested after some types of surgery or if you have diarrhea, cramping, or trouble digesting food.

-Here is a list of low-fiber foods, along with lists of higher-fiber foods you should avoid.
+Here is a list of low-fiber foods and lists of higher-fiber foods you should avoid.
 Remember to always choose foods that you would normally eat.
-Do not try any foods that cause you discomfort or allergic reactions.
+Do not try any foods that caused you discomfort or allergic reactions in the past.

-If you are on a "low-residue diet," food choices are more restricted than those listed below.
+If you are on a “low-residue diet,” your food choices are even more restricted than those listed below.

-Talk with your cancer care team or dietitian if you have questions about specific foods or amounts.
+Talk with your cancer care team or dietitian if you have questions about certain foods or amounts.

 Meat, fish, poultry, and protein